-As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress websites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.

-When global attacks happen on WordPress sites, it’s natural for website owners to ask just how secure WordPress is as a platform for building and running a business web presence.
+When brute-force attacks on WordPress sites seem to increase, it’s natural for people to ask just how secure WordPress is as a platform for running their sites.

-In this article, you will learn some of the main reasons why you should definitely consider choosing WordPress if you are at all concerned about website security.
+In this article, you will learn some of the main reasons why you should consider using WordPress if you are concerned about website security.